mdsadiqueshakeel/deploy/readme.md

 - **Change Password**: Integrated into the profile card, with instant feedback.
 - **Authentication State**: Persistent login using secure cookies.
 - **Error Handling & Loading States**: User-friendly feedback throughout the app.
+- **Admin Panel Ready**: Easily integrate admin routes for dashboards, user management, and logs.

 ### DevOps & Deployment
-- **Dockerized**: All services (API Gateway, User Service, Frontend) are containerized for easy deployment.
+- **Dockerized**: All services (API Gateway, User Service, Admin Service, Frontend) are containerized for easy deployment.
 - **Docker Compose**: One command to run the entire stack locally or in production.
 - **Environment Variables**: Secure, flexible configuration for all environments.